shoaib-jamal/snakeprompt/README.md

 An open source, batch set and a retro style snake game for Windows Platforms

 # Guide
-Based on Batch CMD, this game can also run on your POTATO PC, but only on Windows Platform
+Based on Batch CMD, this game can run on Windows Platform with Command Prompt

 To start the game execute RunME.bat